artemsheludko/flexible-jekyll/_posts/2016-11-12-555-timer-led-matrix-animations.markdown

 noted on a diagram that was used for reference when wiring the matrix through different iterations of the circuit.
-The final step in the construction of the circuit was the connection of the LED matrix to the shift registers and the mapping diagram was used for reference during this step.</p>
+The final step in the construction of the circuit was the connection of the LED matrix to the shift registers and the mapping diagram was used for reference during this step.

-<p>The second step in the construction of the TBMA project was creating the code to
+The second step in the construction of the TBMA project was creating the code to drive it.
-drive it.
 The code needed to facilitate communication between the ATtiny85 and the shift registers, as well as read the pulse from the 555 timer.
-The approach to communication with the shift registers was to use a custom function called
-<code class="highlighter-rouge">writeRegs()</code>.
-The <code class="highlighter-rouge">writeRegs()</code> function took the data to shift out from an
-array of Booleans that contained the requested state of all the shift register pins available.
-In other words, the state of a pin on the shift register can be changed in the Boolean array and the change can be written later by calling
-<code class="highlighter-rouge">writeRegs()</code>.
-This arrangement allowed a large amount of flexibility that was
-initially thought to be impossible with the use of daisy-chained shift registers.</p>
+The approach to communication with the shift registers was to use a custom function called `writeRegs()`.
+The `writeRegs()` function took the data to shift out from an array of Booleans that contained the requested state of all the shift register pins available.
+In other words, the state of a pin on the shift register can be changed in the Boolean array and the change can be written later by calling `writeRegs()`.
+This arrangement allowed a large amount of flexibility that was initially thought to be impossible with the use of daisy-chained shift registers.

-<p>The final and most difficult step of constructing the TBMA project was
+The final and most difficult step of constructing the TBMA project was soldering.
-soldering.
 Since the circuit contained 4 ICs and an LED Matrix, a substantial amount of wiring had to fit onto a half+ size Adafruit breadboard PCB.
 Specifically, upon completion of the soldering process for the circuit, all of